gytterberg/technical-interview-prep/algorithms/2-big-o/3-string-permutations.md

 Here is a solution that implicitly keeps the results sorted as it generates them (an optimization):

+Without sorting before we start finding permutations, we will get n! * log(n!) -- we have an array that is n! in length at that point.
+If we sort before our sort time is n * log(n).
+In both situations, n is the length of the input string.
+Overall, finding all string permutations is n!

 ```js
 // finds all possible permutations *while* maintaining the order of the characters
 function stringPermutations (str) {